Road BANS and PERMITS

 CVR strives to keep our roads in the best shape possible and maintained for public safety.
 The key areas under the Road Maintenance Program include:

-The County currently has 13 full-time grader personnel which serve 13 areas and each are responsible for approximately 105 - 115 miles.
+The County currently has 16 full-time grader beats covering approximately 90 - 100 miles.

 Each grader is responsible for 10 - 12 miles per day and adhere to the following guidelines: